 - That the panels be lifted to the vertical position using the face lift inserts and rigging only. - Keeping the rigging attached to the final set inserts slack with the final set hardware properly aligned with the cables. - 3.
-After the panel is vertical and completely in the air, transfer 2. the total panel load to the crane line and rigging attached to the final set inserts.
+After the panel is vertical and completely in the air, transfer 2. the total panel load to the crane line and rigging attached to the final set inserts. - The panel is then set into its final position. - Brace the panel as detailed. - Release both the face lift and final set lifting hardware and rigging.

-Face Inserts Edge Lift Rigging Remains Slack
+Lift Panel Using Face Inserts Edge Lift Rigging Remains Slack

-- Lift Panel Using - Transferring Load To Edge Lift Inserts
+Transferring Load To Edge Lift Inserts